Start Up Visa Sponsorship Scheme - Bangor University

 You will be asked to adopt the Pecha Kucha approach to ‘pitching’ your business case to the members of the Selection Panel (the panel will usually consist of 3/4 people who are ‘experts’ in developing business ideas and nurturing entrepreneurship).
 You will be asked to give a Powerpoint® presentation consisting of 20 slides, each of which will be displayed for 20 seconds; progress from slide to slide will be automatic, so you need to ensure that you get your timing right!
 For more information on ‘pitching’ and Pecha Kucha, click on the following links: http://www.pechakucha.org/faq and http://www.deskmag.com/en/pecha-kucha-the-art-of-pitching-with-a-punch

-Once you have been selected for support for this the Tier 1 Graduate Entrepreneur visa you will need to satisfy the following requirements and also formally apply to the Home Office:
+Once you have been selected for support for the Start-Up Visa you will need to satisfy the following requirements and also formally apply to the Home Office:

 - You will need to be a current Bangor University student or have been awarded a Bangor University qualification within the last 12 months.